alex-nuclearboy/goit-python-web-hw2/README.md

 Distinguished by its user information presentation and command flexibility, this project stands as a testament to the versatility and power of Python-based solutions.
 From streamlined contact management to intelligent note-taking and file organization, every aspect of the bot is designed to make daily digital interactions more productive and seamless.

-## Documentation

-In addition to the source code, this repository includes UML diagrams of the project, providing a visual representation of the system's architecture and interactions.
-These diagrams are available in both PNG and [draw.io](https://app.diagrams.net/) formats, allowing for easy viewing.

 ## Features

 -   **Contact Management:** Manage your contacts with details like names, phone numbers, emails, addresses and birthdays.